Emotiv/flutter-plugin/packages/cortex/README.md

 ```

 Also see the `example` subdirectory for the example application that uses to work with real device.
-Remember to add `EmotivCortexLib.aar` to your main project.
+Remember to add
+- `EmotivCortexLib.aar` to your main project with Android build
+- `EmotivCortexLib.xcframework` to folder `Frameworks` of iOS plugin with iOS build

 ### Attention

-The embedded Cortex library (`EmotivCortexLib.aar` on Android) is in private beta only, and will be published in the future.
+The embedded Cortex library (`EmotivCortexLib.aar` for Android and `EmotivCortexLib.xcframework` for iOS) is in private beta only, and will be published in the future.